Transient concurrence for copropagating entangled bosons and fermions

-Fascinating experiments involving streams or beams of particles have revealed collective behaviors that are unequivocally linked to the bosonic or fermionic nature of the moving particles \cite{Yasuda_1996,Ensslin1999,Yamamoto1999,Schellekens_2005,Iannuzzi2006,Jeltes2007, lewenstein2007, Rosenberg2022, caylaPRL2020}.
-Furthermore, if the particles initially start from an entangled configuration, quantum correlations between them are expected to manifest in flight through visible interferences.
-To investigate these correlations, a model that emerges as a suitable option is the Moshinsky quantum shutter \cite{PhysRev.88.625} extended to address the case of entangled particles.
+Despite advances in the understanding of quantum entanglement in systems where particles are spatially separated, the study of their evolution in the time domain when two particles travel together represents a problem of fundamental interest in quantum mechanics.
+Our study addresses this question by explicitly analyzing the spatiotemporal manifestation of entanglement in copropagating particles and its impact on the joint probability density.
+For this purpose, a particularly suitable model is the Moshinsky quantum shutter \cite{PhysRev.88.625}.
 This model offers exact analytical solutions with explicit spatial and temporal dependence, allowing us to visualize how the propagation of entangled particles evolves in space and time.